Medical Payments to Others Coverage: What Coverage F Pays For

 Example 1: Slip-and-Fall on Icy Steps

 A neighbor comes over for dinner and slips on your icy front steps, spraining their ankle.
-They need an ambulance ride and an urgent care visit — totaling $2,200.
+They need an ambulance ride and an urgent care visit totaling $2,200.
 Your Coverage F limit of $2,000 pays most of it; you cover the small remainder out of pocket.

 Example 2: Backyard Party Injury

 A friend attending your cookout slips on a wet patio, hits their knee, and ends up needing stitches and an X-ray.
 The total bill comes to $1,800.
-Coverage F pays the full amount without any fault determination — keeping the friendship intact and avoiding legal disputes.
+Coverage F pays the full amount without any fault determination, keeping the friendship intact and avoiding legal disputes.

 Example 3: Child Hurt on Swing Set

 A neighbor's child is playing on your backyard swing set and falls, injuring their arm.
 An ER visit and X-rays cost $3,000.
-Since the child is not a household member, Coverage F covers up to your policy limit, and the rest could potentially fall under personal liability coverage if costs exceed Coverage F limits.
+Since the child is not a household member, Coverage F covers up to your policy limit, and the rest could potentially fall under home insurance liability coverage if costs exceed Coverage F limits.

 Pincher's Pro Tip